Early Introduction and Sustained Ingestion (EISI) Using Two Educational Opportunities - A Pilot Study

 - Yes

-Inclusion Criteria for both Infant and Caregiver/Parent Participants * Born term (37 weeks - 41 weeks gestation) * Infants with or without a family history of allergic disease * Infants with or without mild to moderate eczema * Infants who have not yet started consuming T9 foods (excluding cow's milk or soy if it is in their infant formula) * Parent or caregiver ≥ 18 years of age * Agree to infant blood draw (two) * Agree to participate in the 6 month research study Exclusion Criteria: * Infants with a physician confirmed food allergy * Infants who do not eat fully by an oral route such as…
+Inclusion Criteria for both Infant and Caregiver/Parent Participants * Born term (37 weeks - 41 weeks gestation) * Infants with or without a family history of allergic disease * Infants with or without mild to moderate eczema * Infants who have not yet started consuming known allergenic foods (excluding cow's milk or soy if it is in their infant formula) * Parent or caregiver ≥ 18 years of age * Agree to infant blood draw (two) * Agree to participate in the 6 month research study Exclusion Criteria: * Infants with a physician confirmed food allergy * Infants who do not eat fully by an oral…

 Interventions

-The participant will attend three in person sessions on the basics of food allergy, food allergy reactions, feeding safety and readiness, fiber, ultra processed foods, diet diversity, and advancing food textures in the infant diet.
-The educational sessions will last 20 - 30 minutes every month for three months.
+The participant will receive and review three educational modules on the basics of food allergy, food allergy reactions, food allergen introduction, feeding safety and readiness, fiber, fermented food, ultra processed foods, diet diversity, and advancing food textures in the infant diet.
+The educational sessions will take approximately one hour to review every month for three months.

 Location